sanchez314c/invaders/docs/CODE_OF_CONDUCT.md

 ### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Community Impact**: A violation through a single incident or a series of actions.

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.